Healthy students learn better

 - Assistance for families seeking a primary care provider and a health care home

-Neighborcare Health’s school-based program in Seattle is supported in part by the Families and Education Levy and the City of Seattle, and on Vashon Island the program is supported in part by the King County Best Starts for Kids levy.
+Neighborcare Health’s school-based program in Seattle is supported in part by the Families, Education, Preschool and Promises Levy and the City of Seattle, and on Vashon Island the program is supported in part by the King County Best Starts for Kids levy.